 So what is Epiphany?

 Epiphany, always celebrated on January 6th, is considered a “feast day,” a day of celebrating an event of great importance.
 On this day, many denominations across the world will remember the revelation of the Messiah to the Gentiles in the coming of the Magi from the east.
-It is one of the three principle and oldest feast days of the Christian church along with Christmas and Easter.
+Today such as celebration may seem unneeded since the Church by-and-large swarms with Gentiles, but in the early centuries this was an absolutely astounding revelation, that God was including peoples in His great program of remaking the world, who were not originally in the covenant.
+Epiphany is one of the three major and oldest feast days of the Christian church (along with Christmas and Easter).

 The word “epiphany” (from Greek epiphaneia) means a manifestation or an unveiling of something that comes suddenly into view.
-It derives from two Greek words that literally could mean to shine a light upon.
-The season of Epiphany continues until the beginning of Lent and traditionally ends with a remembrance of the transfiguration of Jesus in which He was revealed to His disciples in His heavenly glory and as the fulfillment of both the law and the prophets (see Matthew 17:1-8; Mark 9:2-13; Luke 9:28-36).
-The entire season is intended to focus our attention upon Jesus as if to say, “This one is the chosen one of God, pay attention to Him, follow Him where He leads you.
-Do not look for any other.”
+It derives from two Greek words that literally could mean “to shine a light upon.”
+The season of Epiphany continues until the beginning of Lent and typically ends with a remembrance of the transfiguration of Jesus (see Matthew 17:1-8; Mark 9:2-13; Luke 9:28-36).
+The entire season is intended to focus our attention upon Jesus in a way that echoes the words of the Father at the Baptism of His Son: “This is my beloved Son!”

 Three Important Manifestations